kchapelier/PRWM/specifications/packed-raw-webgl/prwm.md

 #### Cardinality

 Indicates the number of elements per value.
-O is scalar, 1 is a 2d vector, 2 is a 3d vector and 3 a 4d vector.
+0 is scalar, 1 is a 2d vector, 2 is a 3d vector and 3 a 4d vector.

 Some examples  :